briandunnington/roku-like-a-hurricane/docs/_posts/init_order.md

 What that means is that the children created in a component are not yet valid targets for focus while `init()` is running.
 The children are not parented (added to the Scene Graph tree) until after `init()` is complete and calls to `setFocus()` require that the node being focused is in the Scene Graph tree.

+(It is usually not a good idea to set the focus during object creation anyway, and a better approach is to set up an observer on `focusedChild` so that your component is aware when something is trying to set focus on it and handle focus at that time.)

 [RokuInitializationOrder]: https://sdkdocs.roku.com/display/sdkdoc/Component+Initialization+Order